 growing cocoa in the Dominican Republic

-growing cocoa in the dominican republic is focused on organics
+growing sustainable cocoa in the dominican republic is focused on organics

 In 2015, the Government of the Dominican Republic, the National Cocoa Commission (NCC), and the United Nations Development Program signed an agreement to strengthen the sustainability of the cocoa sector that directly employs 40,000 farmers and provides employment to an additional 350,000 of the island’s population.
 The goal is to bring cocoa up to the number two spot after sugar cane, which remains the top agricultural crop of the DR. Cocoa is currently a close second to tobacco, but officials feel it has strong growth potential and continue to work with cocoa farmers to help them succeed.